 Jomalig Island, Quezon, Philippines — Jomalig (pronunciation: huːmaliːg or HOO-mah-leeg) is an island in the northeastern part of the Philippines which forms part of the Polillo Islands.
-It is a rural municipality with an economy that relies heavily on fishing and agriculture.
-But what it lacks in economic development, it more than makes up for its stunning beaches and idyllic sceneries.
+It’s the kind of place where life slows down, locals know each other by name, and the biggest traffic jam involves a goat on the road.
+The economy runs on fishing and farming.
+But make no mistake, what this humble island lacks in malls and Wi-Fi speed, it generously makes up for with postcard-worthy beaches, golden sandbars, and views that feel like nature’s way of showing off.

 Before we go into details, here’s an interesting history (or legend) about Jomalig Island: